jackwilliambell/SquidSpace.js/docs/squidspace-modulefiles.md

 Mods may be 'wired in' to the SquidSpace.js runtime in the 'Wiring Level', which allows you to specify exactly how a Mod modifies SquidSpace.js runtime behavior.
 For more detail see Wiring Level below.

+Example:

+	{
+		"doc": "Top level.",
+		"config": {
+			"doc": "Global configuration values.",
+			. . .
+Zero or more global configuration values.
+		},
+		"options": {
+			"doc": "Global option values.",
+			. . .
+Zero or more global options values.
+		},
+		"resources": {
+			"doc": "Resources Level.",
+			. . .
+Zero or more resource types.
+		},
+		"layouts": [
+			"doc": "Layouts Level.",
+			. . .
+Zero or more layout areas.
+		],
+		"events": [
+			"doc": "Events Level.",
+			. . .
+Zero or more event declarations.
+		],
+		"wiring": [
+			"doc": "Wiring Level.",
+			. . .
+Zero or more wiring declarations.
+		]
+	}

 ## How Module Files are Used

 Module Files may be used in a number of ways by different SquidSpace.js tools and by third-party tools.
 The two most common usages are Code Generation (packing) and Asset Pipeline Management (pipelines).

 ### Providing Project Defaults and Information

 All of the SquidSpace.js tools are configurable and each Module File can contain it's own configuration to drive the tools.
 The SquidSpace.js tools also support a 'default' configuration file, either provided with the tool command or behind the scenes by loading a file named 'world.module.json' in the working directory.
-In this way the 'world.module.json' file provides project-level defaults and information, although you can override it by specifying a different module file containing a "config" section with the command.
+In this way the 'world.module.json' file provides project-level defaults and information, although you can override it by specifying with the command a different module file containing a "config" section.

-Module Files containing override configurations may consist of only the "config" section, the other sections are not reqired.
+Module Files containing override configurations may consist of only the "config" section, the other sections are not required nor used.

 For more details on the SquidSpace.js tools, see the [SquidSpace.js tools documentation](squidspace-tools.md).
 For more details on the possible configuration values see Global Configuration below.

 ### Code Generation and Data Packing

-The Module File may be used as input to a code generation tool, which then generates some sort of application-specific code from the data in the Module File, using the configuration sections to guide what code is generated.
+The Module File may be used as input to a code generation tool, which then generates some sort of application-specific code from the data in the Module File; using the configuration sections to guide what code is generated.

-In this case the SquidSpace.js SQS 'generate' command outputs an older-style javascript module, which may have the file contents of asset files 'packed' into it.
-This allows running in a web server without being blocked by CORS when the requesting HTML file is opened from a file system.
+In this case the SquidSpace.js SQS 'generate' command outputs an older-style javascript module, which may have the file contents of asset files ran through filters and then 'packed' into it for each "resource" section item with a "pack-options" value in their "config" subsection.
+Data packing allows running a SquidSpace.js-based simulation in a web browser without being blocked by CORS – when the requesting HTML file is opened from a file system.
 See Resource Data Packing below.

-For more details on the Module File interface, see the [SquidSpace.js API reference](squidspace-api.md).
+For more details on the code generation, see the [SquidSpace.js Tools documentation](squidspace-tools.md).
+For more details on the SquidSpace.js tools, see the [SquidSpace.js tools documentation](squidspace-tools.md).
+For more details on the possible configuration values see Global Configuration and Standard Resource Configuration below.

 NOTE: It is possible to create your own SquidSpace content modules from scratch or to edit generated SquidSpace content modules.
 However, this is discouraged.
 Besides, Module Files are almost certainly simpler to use.

 ### 3D Asset Pipeline Management

-TODO:
+The Module File may be used as input to a asset file pipeline management tool, which then retrieves and processes remote files before placing them in a local cache for use by a code generation tool; using the configuration sections to guide the process.

+In this case the SQS 'pipeline' command processes the "resources" section of a Module File and, for each resource with a with a "cache-options" value in their "config" subsection, the resource file is retrieved appropriately, passed through series of 'filters', and then written to the local cache.
+See Resource Data Caching below.

+For more details on the SquidSpace.js tools, see the [SquidSpace.js tools documentation](squidspace-tools.md).
+For more details on the possible configuration values see Global Configuration and Standard Resource Configuration below.

 ## SquidSpace.js-Specific Module File Values

-SquidSpace.js supports some special data values to extend the capapabilities of Module Files.
-These include Hook Function References and Event Subsections.
+SquidSpace.js supports some special data values to extend the capabilities of Module Files.
+These include certain Standard Value Types, Hook Function References, and Filter Declarations.

 ### Standard Value Types